 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-DYRK1A/B inhibitor (IC50 values are 0.23 and 0.24 μM, for DYRK1B and DYRKA respectively).
+INDY is a DYRK1A/B inhibitor (IC50 values are 0.23 and 0.24 μM, for DYRK1B and DYRKA respectively).
 Binds at the ATP-binding cleft of the enzyme.
 Reverses aberrant tau-phosphorylation and rescues repressed calcineurin/NFAT signaling.
 Impairs the self-renewal capacity of subventricular zone neural stem cells.
 Also available as a prodrug, proINDY (Cat.
 No. 4998).

 |Storage||Store at -20°C|